SimonAertsBecode/Pagination/README.md

-# Famoco's technical exercice
+# Pagination in table format exercice

-## Hello Famoco's team.

-You will find just [here](https://simonaertsbecode.github.io/Famoco/) my App for Famoco.
+You will find just [here](https://simonaertsbecode.github.io/Famoco/) my App.

 The goal was to chose an open API and display the item in a table format of 3 columns with 10 items per page.
 It was also asked be able to click on item and show a brief description of it.